kesslerjohn/kesslerjohn/README.md

 ## Hi, I’m John!

 I am a Master's candidate in Computer Science at the University of Iowa.
 My prior education includes a Master's in Linguistics and a Bachelor's of the Arts in Literature.
-I'm always looking for a project that pushes the boundaries of my knowlege and experience.
+I'm always looking for a project that pushes the boundaries of my knowledge and experience.
 As a result, I have interests in a lot of different fields.

 ### Professional interests:
 I am interested in technology to improve access to education and facilitate the needs of students and administrators of educational institutions.